 It is not illegal for a child aged five to 16 to drink alcohol at home or on other private premises.

 So the law does allow for children, in certain circumstances to drink alcohol before they’re 18.
-However, before you make any decisions it helps to know what the government guidance is.
+However, before you make any decisions it helps to know what the official guidance is.

 The Chief Medical Officer recommends an alcohol-free childhood is best and that you shouldn’t drink at all before 15.
 This is because there are several risks associated with underage drinking which can affect their health and wellbeing.